 For any further information on PUWER and HSE visit the HSE section on PUWER here.

 Pilz PUWER Assessments

-Our PUWER Assessments include a comprehensive report accompanied by guidance, where required, of all machinery and work equipment in the workplace.
+Our PUWER Assessments include a comprehensive report of all machinery and work equipment in the workplace.
 These assessments cover everything under Provision and Use of Work Equipment Regulations 1998 (1999 in Northern Ireland).
-Pilz PUWER can create a risk assessment of the safety and use of machinery in any capacity.
+Pilz PUWER can also create a risk assessment of any non-conformities identified in the PUWER assessment.